TriesteCitizen/ctf-writeups/README.md

 - (TryHackMe/Surfer/README.md) ✔️
 - (TryHackMe/Res/README.md) ❎ (still on going.
 Need to research how to set up the right script for a web shell, which shouldn't be difficult)
 - (TryHackMe/Agent T/README.md) ✔️
+- (TryHackMe/Simple CTF/README.md) ✔️ (get back to it, to abuse the CVE-2019-9053 exploit instead of anonymously logging into the FTP port)

 ## ⚔️ Attack Vectors
 - Reverse-Engineering